ludenus/backupdirs3/README.md

 ```
 usage: backupdirs3 [-h] [-v] [-c CONFIG_FILE] [-m MONITORED_DIR] [-s S3_BUCKET] [-n NODE_NAME] [-b BACKUP_NAME] [-l LOCAL_BACKUP_DIR] [-k] [-d DELAY_BEFORE_UPLOAD]

-This tool monitors a config directory for changes and backups the changes to S3
+This tool monitors a directory for changes, create a backup in the form of a zip file, and upload it to an AWS S3 bucket.

 options:
   -h, --help            show this help message and exit